-riace a tick at the appropriate p nace on each continuum.
-Make an overa i Judgement about the level of seriousness.
-I maniever above Level i must be ratified by the LLICOS Coordinator.
-Name of student: Unit/Code: Date: Staff member: Course Coordinator: Criteria LOW LEVEL MEDIUM LEVEL HIGH LEVEL Experience of the student 4 - Relates to your expectation that the For example: For example: For example: student should be aware of the First year student or first semester of course Students after first semester of course but before final year Final year, experienced student seriousness of their actions.
-Cultural considerations/mitigating After completion of known instruction in avoiding plagiarism Where student is expected to fully understand and exhibit circumstances e.g. no prior instruction or students: in candidacy or early to in mid-course thesis drafts academic integrity unclear instructions given students: in pre- students: :in final thesis drafts or submitted thesis Notice of closed days candidacy draft Nature of plagiarism Nature of the breach of academic For example: Fan average. - Fan avvanuale: scholarship.
-Referencing or attribution of work is not clear For example: Failure to reference and/or cite adequately For example: Fabricated references or citations Scholarship. or adequate, or has numerous errors Copying segments of other students' assignment work Whole works copied (from students or other sources) Inappropriate paraphrasing False indication of contribution to group work Purchased assignment Copying fragments of material from websites, book or other publications Stealing others' work / Recycling parts of previous assignments Extent of plagiarism ← - Amount or proportion of assessment For example: For example: For example: item or work that is not the student's Few sentences, one paragraph, one (minor) Two or three paragraphs or a segment of the work More than 10% of the work is copied own.
-Extent to which the assessment graphic Segments of computer source code Significant appropriation of ideas or artistic work process is compromised.
-Few elements of computer source code Multiple pages or sections of text or graphics copied Intent of student to cheat by way of 4 • plagiarism For example: For example: For example: Intentionality of the act of plagiarism Plagiarism appears unintentional or due to lack Plagiarism appears intentional or the result of negligence Plagiarism appears deliberate and planned and intent to cheat by way of plagiarism. of knowledge Intent to cheat is probable but cannot be clearly substantiated Actions contravene clear instructions Intent to cheat is unlikely or doubtful Two or more students involved Intent to cheat is evident and can be substantiated Decision LEVEL I LEVEL II LEVEL III
+Name of student: Unit/Code: Date: Staff member: Course Coordinator: Criteria LOW LEVEL MEDIUM LEVEL HIGH LEVEL Experience of the student Relates to your expectation that the student should be aware of the seriousness of their actions.
+For example: First year student or first semester of course Cultural considerations/mitigating circumstances e.g. no prior instruction or unclear instructions given students: in precandidacy draft For example: Students after first semester of course but before final year After completion of known instruction in avoiding plagiarism students: in candidacy or early to in mid-course thesis drafts For example: Final year, experienced student Where student is expected to fully understand and exhibit academic integrity students: :in final thesis drafts or submitted thesis Nature of plagiarism Nature of the breach of academic scholarship.
+For example: Referencing or attribution of work is not clear or adequate, or has numerous errors Inappropriate paraphrasing For example: Failure to reference and/or cite adequately Copying segments of other students' assignment work False indication of contribution to group work Copying fragments of material from websites, book or other publications / Recycling parts of previous assignments For example: Fabricated references or citations Whole works copied (from students or other sources) Purchased assignment Stealing others' work Extent of plagiarism Amount or proportion of assessment item or work that is not the student's own.
+Extent to which the assessment process is compromised.
+For example: Few sentences, one paragraph, one (minor) graphic Few elements of computer source code For example: Two or three paragraphs or a segment of the work Segments of computer source code For example: More than 10% of the work is copied Significant appropriation of ideas or artistic work Multiple pages or sections of text or graphics copied Intent of student to cheat by way of plagiarism Intentionality of the act of plagiarism and intent to cheat by way of plagiarism.
+For example: Plagiarism appears unintentional or due to lack of knowledge Intent to cheat is unlikely or doubtful For example: Plagiarism appears intentional or the result of negligence Intent to cheat is probable but cannot be clearly substantiated Two or more students involved For example: Plagiarism appears deliberate and planned Actions contravene clear instructions Intent to cheat is evident and can be substantiated Decision LEVEL I LEVEL II LEVEL III